 One of the best things about canna butter is that it does not have the associated stigma that smoking marijuana does.
 Due to this, it is great for someone who wants to get high but wants to keep it on the down low for cultural or social purposes.

 Another amazing thing about weed butter is its ability to be used in almost any kind of home recipe.
 You can create anything from savory dishes like lamb chops to sweet treats like chocolate chip cookies.

-Recipe for Cannabutter: All the steps explained
+Recipe for the best step by step weed butter recipe: All the steps explained

 What You Will Need: Ingredients required to make cannabutter’

 Step 1: Decarboxylate the cannabis

 This is the first and most crucial step.
 This is the infusion process by which we apply heat to the weed so that we can turn non-potent THCA present in the marijuana leaves into potent THC.

 If you don’t follow this step properly, the finished product may be either very mild or just plain inactive.
 So make sure you do this part carefully.